Lyme Disease Safety Talk

 If You Find a Tick on You

 It is important to remove the tick as quickly as possible.
 Removing the tick quickly can prevent the spread of disease if the tick is infected.
-Use fine tip tweezers to remove the tick.
+Use fine-tip tweezers to remove the tick.
 Make sure the head of the tick is removed with the body.
-Save the tick in a zip lock bag or container in case it needs identified later on if disease occurs.
+Save the tick in a zip lock bag or container in case it needs to be identified later on if disease occurs.
 Wash the area with soap and water after the tick is removed as well as your hands.
 Apply antibiotic ointment to the area if the bite becomes irritated.
+If you have any concerns with the tick bite, visit your doctor.

 It is important to prevent tick bites.
 Proper prompt removal of any ticks that have bitten you will also protect you from getting infected from the bite.
 It is important to understand the symptoms of Lyme disease.
 Often times the disease is not diagnosed properly and this can lead to more serious issues.